-b) Mutual interdependence among firms - since there are on-

-ly a few firms in the market each firm must react to other firms' actions.

-- c) Nonprice competition and price rigidity.
-Price war is last alternative (fear of lowering profits).
+- b) Mutual interdependence among firms since there are only a few firms in the market, each firm must react to the actions of other firms. - c) Nonprice competition and price rigidity.
+Price war is a last resort due to the fear of lowering profits.
 Competition relies on advertising and product differentiation. - d) Temptation for firms to collude in setting prices.
-Firms may want to maximize collective profits.
-This is illegal in the U.S. - e) Incentive for firms to merge.
+Firms may want to maximize collective profits, but this is illegal in the U.S. - e) Incentive for firms to merge.
 There is "perfect collusion" when the industry becomes a monopoly. - f) Substantial barriers to entry such as